spryker/spryker-docs/docs/scos/dev/module-migration-guides/migration-guide-codeitnow-to-barcodelaminas.md

 {% info_block warningBox "Verification" %}

-To verify that the `BarcodeLaminas` has been installed and works correctly, in the Back Office, go to **Catalog** > **Product Barcodes** and check that barcode images are generated successfully.
+To verify that `BarcodeLaminas` has been installed and works correctly, in the Back Office, go to **Catalog&nbsp;<span aria-label="and then">></span> Product Barcodes** and check that barcode images are generated successfully.

 {% endinfo_block %}